AparicioJohan/flexFitR/README.md

   user-defined parameter functions, and more advanced transformations or custom expressions based on model parameters.
-- Flexibility: Allows users to fix certain parameters in the model and specify different initial values per grouping factor.
+- Flexibility: Allows users to fix certain parameters in the model and specify different initial values per grouping factor, accepting both numerical inputs and expressions.
 - Custom Modeling Functions: Equipped with built-in modeling functions for common analysis tasks, while also permitting users to supply their own custom functions.